Dips made with cream cheese is about making tasty, healthy sauces to go on salads and crackers.

 This is a favourite Mediterranean dish combining the cholesterol lowering properties of eggplant, the blood pressure lowering properties of sesame, the anti inflammatory properties of olive oil, and parsley, a great source of vitamin K (bruise easily?) and the vitamins and minerals need to keep your toxic homocysteine levels in check.

 Bread gets bad press for a number of reasons; it's loaded with salt and chemicals.
 Some folk are allergic to gluten.
 It has a high glycemic index which means it's fattening and is complete banned if your are banting.
-It gives others quite serious indigestion.
+It gives others quite serious indigestion, especially if eaten at night with a soup.

-There is an alternative; using a bread machine it takes less than five minutes, plus five hours, of course.
+There is an alternative; using a bread machine it takes less than ten minutes, plus five hours, of course.

 Then you can add the right amount of salt, avoid the chemicals and, by adding some fat in the way of olive oil or butter and hummus, you can turn it into a low GI bread loaf.
 Make it your own specialty; add honey, or olives and rosemary...